defifuture/erc20-batched-meta-transactions/README.md

 ## Bonus: Test #7 (M-to-M, but receivers have an existing non-null balance)

 In Test #6 all the receivers are new token holders (they had a 0 balance before the batch transaction).
-In Test #7, I'd like to test gas usage in case the recipients already had prior token balance:
+In Test #7, I checked the gas usage in case the recipients already had prior token balance:

 - 1 meta tx in the batch: 73678/meta tx (total gas: 73678)
 - 5 meta txs in the batch: 48038.4/meta tx (total gas: 240192)
 - 10 meta txs in the batch: 44842.6/meta tx (total gas: 448426)
 - 50 meta txs in the batch: 42310.62/meta tx (total gas: 2115531)
 - 100 meta txs in the batch: 42032.75/meta tx (total gas: 4203275)

+As you can see, the gas usage reductions are pretty significant.
+For 100 meta tx, the tx cost has come down from 57032.51/mtx to 42032.75/mtx.

+But it's hard to assure that all the receivers will have an existing non-zero token balance.
+Although we now know what's the gas usage in the best scenario (42032.75 gas/mtx) and what's in the worst scenario (57032.51 gas/mtx).
+So every other option falls into that range.

 ## Conclusion